-H.1 Fulfillment of BASIX Commitments - clause 154B of the Regulation
+H.1 Fulfilment of BASIX Commitments - clause 154B of the Regulation

-All BASIX commitments must be effected in accordance with the BASIX Certificate No. A469628 03 dated 10 August 2022.
+All BASIX commitments must be effected in accordance with the BASIX Certificate No. A494157.

 Note: Clause 154B(2) of the Environmental Planning and Assessment Regulation 2000 provides: "A certifying authority must not issue a final Occupation Certificate for a BASIX affected building to which this clause applies unless it is satisfied that each of the commitments whose fulfilment it is required to monitor has been fulfilled."